Buttevant Rail Disaster: Aftermath

 This event, and the subsequent Cherryville junction accident, which killed a further seven people, accounted for 70% of all Irish rail deaths over a 28-year period.
 CIÉ and the Government came under severe public pressure to improve safety and to modernise the fleet.
 A major review of the national rail safety policy was held and resulted in the rapid elimination of the wooden-bodied coaches that had formed part of the train.

 The passengers who were most severely injured or killed were seated in coaches with wooden frames.
 This structure was incapable of withstanding a high-speed crash and did not come near to the safety standards provided by modern (post-1950s) metal-body coaches.
 The expert bodies that reviewed the accident discovered that the old timber-frame carriage bodies mounted on a steel frame were totally inadequate as they were prone to complete collapse (the "accordion" effect) under the enormous compression forces of a high-speed collision.
 While the steel underbody remained structurally intact, other carriages could "mount" the frame, completely compress and destroy the wooden frame body.

 The more modern steel-framed carriage bodies remained intact due to their greater structural rigidity.
 On this basis, the decision was quickly made to purchase a new fleet of modern intercity coaches based on the British Rail Mark 3 design.
 The Mark 3's longitudinally corrugated roof can survive compression forces of over 300 tonnes.
 These coaches, of an already well-proven design, were built by BREL in Derby, England and, under licence, at CIÉ's own workshops at Inchicore in Dublin between 1983 and 1989.

 Commemoration

 On 8 August 2005, a commemoration marking the 25th anniversary of the accident was held at the station.
-A bronze sculpture in the shape of two crossing train tracks was unveiled alongside a plaque commemorating the names of the victims.
+A bronze sculpture in the shape of two crossing train tracks was unveiled alongside a plaque commemorating the names of the 18 victims.

-List of names of people who died in the Buttevant train crash: